This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 Per RCW 28B.15.624, Olympic College offers an early course registration period for eligible veterans using veteran benefits, and National Guard members.

-Continuing and former students with 15 or more transcribed credits can select classes, register, and pay using the ctcLink Student Self Service portal: ptprd.ctclink.us.
-(Also see "Get Started".)
+All students can select classes, register, and pay using the ctcLink Student Homepage or Mobile Dashboard.
+(Also see "Get Started")

 Register online from home, campus computers or kiosks.
-Go to ptprd.ctclink.us to see a complete list of ctcLink options including: grades, print unofficial transcripts, add and drop classes, and pay online.
+Log into ctcLink to see a complete list of options including: grades, print unofficial transcripts, add and drop classes, and pay online.
 For online course information, search by class schedule.

 2. In Person